hm0ll/TEST-Type-Media-2324/README.md

 * You can add to this template file your own rules, what should be ignored.
 For example Folders that starts with a _, like _export, _proof, _ttf, _otf, _vf .DS_Store
 * The last one is quite useful if you work in a team, because while uploading your files/pulling the versions it is causing a conflict.
 In .DS_Store there are information stored about the user, location, etc.
 *

+Add Licence (This is mostly important for open source projects.
+Thus choose one, it will create a file, you can change it later, when created.